SanatPopliNEU/ResearchAssistantAgenticAI/README.md

 - **API quota management:** Handled by using environment variables and error handling.
 - **Result formatting:** Used a dedicated formatting tool for clean UI.
 - **Extensibility:** Modular design for easy addition of new features.
+- **Context management:** Each agent maintains its own memory for coherence.

 ---